 Open enrollment for Defenders 3:15 is May 1st - May 31st.

 If you feel we would be a good fit for your family, you may submit a membership application by clicking "join" above.

 Once we have received your application, we will contact you for an interview.

-If you wish to register after August 31st, please complete the "Contact Us" form explaining your situation.
+If you wish to register after May 31st, or have any questions, please complete the "Contact Us" form explaining your situation.